 - Bring a large pot of water to a boil, then cook pasta until al dente.
 Before you drain, be sure to reserve some of the cooking liquid to help make the sauce later.

-- Season the shrimp with our homemade blackening blend or your favorite Cajun seasoning.
+- Season the shrimp with our homemade blackening spice blend or your favorite Cajun seasoning.
 This is the main flavor profile of the dish, so be really generous with the spice!

 - Cook the andouille sausage.
 We like to do this before cooking the shrimp so that the shellfish can cook in the rendered sausage drippings.
 Yum!
 Transfer to a bowl.